-Under the provisions of the Storage Tank and Spill Prevention Act of 1989, the USTIF Board shall establish program fees "on an actuarial basis in order to provide an amount sufficient to pay outstanding and anticipated claims against the Underground Storage Tank Indemnification Fund in a timely manner".
+Under the provisions of the Tank Act, the Board establishes program fees "on an actuarial basis in order to provide an amount sufficient to pay outstanding and anticipated claims against the [USTIF] in a timely manner."
 Therefore, each year, the USTIF employs an independent actuarial firm to perform the analysis based on the prior fiscal year.
 The actuaries utilize data provided by the TPA and USTIF to project future claim payments and program liabilities.
 The report is formally presented at the December Board meeting.
-The report is used as the basis for a discussion on the program fees, (gallon, capacity, and TIIP) and whether the fees should remain the same, be increased, or decreased.
+The report is used as the basis for a discussion on the program fees (gallon, capacity, and TIIP), and whether the fees should remain the same, be increased, or decreased.
 In addition to being utilized as a tool for program fee discussions, the report is provided to the Comptroller's Office to establish liabilities for the quarterly financial statements.
 The report is made available to the EPA to reference for their annual review of soundness of the program and is provided to outside Commonwealth auditors.
-On December 10, 2021, the Actuarial Report was presented, and the Board voted to keep the current fee structures.
+On December 14, 2023, the Actuarial Report was presented, and the Board voted to keep the current fee structures.